david-m-murray-1/Arduino-Due-Guitar-Pedal/README.md

 TODO: Sine tables for effects to get rid of sine computation during play

 TODO: I2C for OLED screen.
+I am currently using the ASF to write the I2C protocol routine to write to an OLED display, as was done for the other parts of this project.
+I will be updating the code periodically to move away from the ASF to writing to the DMA & I2C registers directly.

 TODO: Shield PCB.
 Once the pedal testing is finished, the pedal schematics in multisim will be ported to Ultiboard, and a board house will print the board.
-The pedal will have a glass case and an OLED screen mounted on top to display the pedal effect in use.
-LED effect indicators will still be used.